cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 Following are key attributes that affect the success of a platform for cloud-native computing.
 Such a platform should:

-1. Be designed and continuously improved based on requirements of its users like any product
+1. Be designed and continuously improved based on requirements of its users applying product management practises
 1. Manage common capabilities required and used by many application teams
 1. Offer consistent interfaces and experiences - GUIs, APIs, and tools - for requesting, managing and observing capabilities